nilamkumari11/100xDevs-Cohort/React/ToDo-App/readme.md

 ## ToDo app

 This project consist of simple TODO application

 It has the following features-

--A user can sign up
+- A user can sign up
 - A user can sign in
 - A user create a Todo
 - A user can see their existing Todos